rana53s/Rana53s/README.md

 # 💫 About Me:
 I am interested in Java full-stack development and Golang
 <br> Open to collaborate in trending tech stacks,
-<br> Currently digging into Go, Kubernetes, and Node.
+<br> Currently digging into Java, SpringBoot, and Kubernetes.

 ## 🌐 Socials: